streettraffic/streettraffic/README.rst

 StreetTraffic Package
 =======================

-StreetTraffic is a Python package that monitors the traffic flow data of your favorite routes, cities and more.
-By using the API provided by
+StreetTraffic is a Python package that crawls the traffic flow data of your favorite routes, cities by using the API provided by
 `HERE.com <https://developer.here.com/rest-apis/documentation/traffic/topics/quick-start.html>`_

-, we are able to crawl the traffic data of areas of interest.
-Then by utilizing `Vuejs <https://vuejs.org/>`_ and `Vuetify <https://vuetifyjs.com/>`_, we built a front end Web UI to visualize historical traffic data and more.
+StreetTraffic also provides a front end Web UI to visualize historical traffic data by utilizing `Vuejs <https://vuejs.org/>`_ and `Vuetify <https://vuetifyjs.com/>`_

 `Read Documentation <https://streettraffic.github.io/docs/docindex.html>`_